 Clause 7(c) of House Rule XII provides that a bill or joint resolution may not be introduced unless it is accompanied by a statement citing the power granted to Congress in the Constitution to enact the bill or joint resolution.

 The following are additional sources of information about the legislative process that may be helpful during drafting and as a bill moves through the stages of consideration by Congress:

 - Rules of the House of Representatives

 - How Our Laws Are Made—An overview of the legislative process from start to finish, revised and updated by John V. Sullivan, the former Parliamentarian of the House of Representatives.

 - Forms of Legislation—A discussion in the HOLC Guide to Legislative Drafting of the four different forms of legislative vehicles used by Congress.

-- How Our Laws Are Made: A Ghost Writer’s View—A discussion by Legislative Counsel Sandra L. Strokoff of the role and work of the House Office of the Legislative Counsel.
+- How Our Laws Are Made: A Ghost Writer’s View—A discussion by former Legislative Counsel Sandra L. Strokoff of the role and work of the House Office of the Legislative Counsel.

 - The House Explained—General information about the House of Representatives on the House website.